-5 cases of Lyme arthritis following an operation
+Lyme arthritis following an operation – 5 cases

 A review article by Hess and colleagues published in Sports Health explores the incident rate of Lyme arthritis in postoperative patients.
 One out of every three patients reports having arthritis as one of their initial symptoms of Lyme disease.
 In turn, a majority of patients are often first evaluated by orthopedic surgeons.
 Lyme arthritis, however, “has rarely been reported as a postsurgical complication.”

-Hess and colleagues discuss 5 cases, reported in the literature, in which Lyme arthritis occurred as a postoperative complication.
+Hess and colleagues discuss 5 cases, reported in the literature, in which Lyme arthritis following an operation.

 The first case they cite involved a 38-year-old woman who had undergone knee surgery.